Lord Hungerford (1814 ship): Career

 2nd EIC voyage (1827-1828): Captain William Heathorn sailed from the Downs on 16 April 1827, bound for China.
 Lord Hungerford arrived at Whampoa Anchorage on 4 September.
 Homeward bound, she crossed the Second Bar on 22 October, reached Saint Helena on 12 January 1828, and arrived back at the Downs on 10 March.

-Labour transport to British Guiana (1845 & 1847): On 26 January 1845 Lord Hungerford, Captain W.H.Norman, left Calcutta bearing the first Indian labourers to British Guiana after the lifting of the c.1839 embargo on the importation of Indian laborers.
-She arrived on 4 May 1845 and landed 352 coolies at Georgetown, ten having died on the voyage (a mortality rate of 2.8%).
+Labour transport to British Guiana (1845 & 1847): On 26 January 1845, Lord Hungerford, Captain W.H.Norman, left Calcutta bearing the first Indian labourers to British Guiana after the lifting of the c.1839 embargo on the importation of Indian laborers.
+She arrived on 4 May 1845, and landed 352 coolies at Georgetown, ten having died on the voyage (a mortality rate of 2.8%).
 She landed another 341 on 12 May 1848.

 On 25 October 1848 Lord Hungerford, Captain Patterson, sailed for Australia.
-On 10 February 1849 she arrived at Port Phillip where she landed 179 immigrants.
+On 10 February 1849, she arrived at Port Phillip where she landed 179 immigrants.

+On 1 December 1854, "Lord Hungerford", under Captain J.W.
+Hurst, sailed for Australia from Plymouth.
+On 20 March 1855, she arrived in Sydney.

-On 2 August 1856 Captain J.W.Hurst sailed from Plymouth.
+On 2 August 1856, Captain J.W.Hurst sailed from Plymouth.
 Lord Hungerford arrived at Port Adelaide on 28 November 1856.
 There she landed 299 immigrants, having had eight births and nine deaths on the voyage.

 Fate

 The Pacific Steam Navigation Company purchased Lord Hungerford to use her as a coal hulk at Valparaiso.
 However, she foundered on the way.

-On 12 February 1861 Lord Hungerford was at St. Mary's, Isles of Scilly when three apprentices from her refused to reboard, arguing that she was unsafe, and that there were irregularities in their articles of service.
-Magistrtes heard the complaints but ruled against the apprentices.
-When the apprentices refused nevertheless not to board Lord Hungerford, the constables declined to enforce the order, especially in the face of physical opposition by some local women, and a riot of sorts ensued.
+On 12 February 1861, Lord Hungerford was at St. Mary's, Isles of Scilly when three apprentices from her refused to reboard, arguing that she was unsafe, and that there were irregularities in their articles of service.
+Magistrates heard the complaints but ruled against the apprentices.
+When the apprentices nevertheless refused to board Lord Hungerford, the constables declined to enforce the order, especially in the face of physical opposition by some local women, and a riot of sorts ensued.
 Military from a local garrison were called out and the Riot Act was read.
 In a subsequent search of the island the three apprentices were not to be found.

 On 21 February Lord Hungerford was still at St Mary's when a gale drove her aground.

 In March, in trials at St Mary's a seaman from Lord Hungerford received a sentence of 12 weeks hard labor for having assaulted Captain Cooper.
 A constable received a fine of £9 for failing to do his duty, and another man was fined 30 shillings for having obstructed the constables in their duty.

 Lord Hungerford foundered on 1 June 1861.
 Her crew were rescued.

 The crew arrived at Valparaiso on the French ship Samarang.